jessicarose/open-advice-1-1s/README.md

 ![alt text](calendly2.png "Example view of Calendly event signup process")

-To make your calls easier, I strongly recommend connecting your Calendly account to Zoom, which will generate meeting codes for each advice-seeker.
-To join a call, both you and the advice-seeker can simply click the provided meeting link at the designated time.
+To make your calls easier, I strongly recommend connecting your Calendly account to Zoom, which will generate links for calls for each advice-seeker.
+To join a call, both you and the advice-seeker can simply click the provided link at the designated time.

 Calendly tips:
 * Share your link via private or semi-private modes of communication like email, DMs or PMs.